FeatherweightLabs/FeatherweightRouter/README.md

 # Beeline

 Swift based UIKit and AppKit Router

 Beeline is a declarative routing handler that decouples ViewControllers from each other.
 It follows a Coordinator and Presenter pattern, also referred to as Flow Controllers.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.

+By using mapping UI to URLs, it makes it easy to add automatic URL scheme handling in the future.

 ## Beeline principles